Moving on, even when a glittering prospect beckons, is never easy.

 As with many French films, there is a refreshing dose of the farcical and the absurd to leaven out the big issue questions of the film, and director Éric Lartigau, who also had a hand in writing the screenplay, uses the more humorous elements judiciously to keep this charming film moving along.

-What adds substance to the film is Paula’s maturity, nicely leavened with some typical teen tantrums and emotional explosions which make perfect sense under the circumstances, her commitment to seeing things through (unless the welfare of her family is at stake) and her willingness to consider such a big move at such a young age.
+What adds substance to the film is Paula’s maturity, nicely leavened with some typical teen tantrums and emotional explosions which make perfect sense under the circumstances, her commitment to seeing things through (yes, even when the welfare of her family is at stake but sometimes under duress) and her willingness to consider such a big move at such a young age.

 A typical teen in many ways she may be, apart from the obvious, but thanks to her upbringing, forged in family that by choice and necessity is much closer than the average nuclear grouping, she’s been given the maturity to be able to sit back and work out what she needs to do.